A two-week intensive training course for a production operative is now available under the Bridge to Employment programme.

 Who is eligible

-Previous experience is not needed but you should meet the following criteria:
+Previous experience is not needed but you must be:

 - hard working and committed